Musician and Girlschool founder

 Each year, the PMP hosts a local musician, critic, scholar, or industry innovator to be a part of the USC community.
 The resident is supported by the PMP to participate in a campus event or relevant USC courses and seminars, join faculty listening lunches, and meet with undergraduate and graduate groups.

-The Popular Music Project is proud to announce the National Day Laborer Organizing Network as its 2016-2017 Distinguished Artist in Residence.
+The National Day Laborer Organizing Network was PMP’s 2016-2017 Distinguished Artist in Residence.

 NDLON works to unify and strengthen its member organizations to be more strategic and effective in their efforts to develop leadership, mobilize, and organize day laborers in order to protect and expand their civil, labor and human rights.
 NDLON fosters safer, more humane environments for day laborers, both men and women, to earn a living, contribute to society, and integrate into the community.

-From Fall 2016 through Fall 2017, the Popular Music Project will focus on the cultural work practiced by NDLON in its efforts to encourage, record and celebrate the unique song-crafting and performing skills of day laborers, telling stories of their lives, histories, joys, sorrows and tales of work in corridos.
-In tandem with NDLON, PMP will coordinate two song-writing workshops (the first led by Sones de Mexico Ensemble co-founder Juan Dies) followed by recording sessions to capture the finished songs and thus create a series of jornalero (day laborer) songbooks.
+The Popular Music Project focused on the cultural work practiced by NDLON in its efforts to encourage, record and celebrate the unique song-crafting and performing skills of day laborers, telling stories of their lives, histories, joys, sorrows and tales of work in corridos.
+This produced a song-writing workshop (led by Sones de Mexico Ensemble co-founder Juan Dies) and culminated in a panel discussion and performance event “The Arts of Opposition: Art and Social Change in the Age of Trump,” which featured songs by bands Cambalache and Los Jornaleros del Norte.
 Read the full press release.
-And here’s a great corridos:

 Ray Roker – In Residence 2010